 So what exactly should someone do with extra money after a raise?
 Paying more into a retirement account, paying off debts, or just putting some extra dollars towards a specific savings goal are some approaches to take.

-A cash management account might be one helpful way to manage a raise and stay on top of a budget.
+A checking and savings account might be one helpful way to manage a raise and stay on top of a budget.